patrickfav/indoor-positioning/readme.md

 ## System Configuration

-As prequesits you must have at least 4 APs ready (with installed webserives) in your network (knowing the IPs of each).
+As prerequisites you must have at least 4 APs ready (with installed webserives) in your network (knowing the IPs of each).

 Open the browser and enter the url you deployed the war (usallay something like [http://localhost:8080/MyProject](http://localhost:8080/)).
-Create a new Netowrk by pressing the box with the "+".
+Create a new network by pressing the box with the "+".
 Enter the details and set "Surveys Per Node to 100" and "Survey Schedule" to
-"Every Minute" to accelarate measurement.
+"Every Minute" to accelerate measurement.
 Then next to "Active Nodes", add new nodes with "Add Node".
-Enter name and ip address, then press "discover" to see if the node is reachable.
+Enter name and IP address, then press "discover" to see if the node is reachable.
 After adding all nodes wait a couple of hours to let it measure.

 Next press "Schedule Job" -> "Start Single Run Analysis" and wait a couple of seconds.
 The analysis should appear under